 The badge application has a section asking whether or not I authorize the release of my social security number.
 What does this mean?

-It is your choice whether the Transportation Security Administration (TSA) is allowed to see your social security number or not.
+SIDA badge applicants are required to include their social security number on the application; for all others, it is your choice whether the Transportation Security Administration (TSA) is allowed to see your social security number or not.
 If you choose not to authorize this release, it is possible that your background check could take longer.
 The Access Control/ID Badging Office does not release personal information to any agency unless it is required under the current TSA security directive.

 Can I use a photocopy of my identification documents?